informatics-lab/intake_informaticslab/README.md

 # Intake Informatics Lab

-A driver and intake catalogues providing access to hundreds of terabytes of Met Office data.
+Intake catalogues and associated drivers which provide access to hundreds of terabytes of Met Office data.

 ## Licence